bullhorn/invenias-api-docs/source/index.html.md

     }...
 ]
 ```
-The GET /api/v1/duplicates/people endpoint is designed to flag potentially existing 'People' type entities based upon the search terms passed via the `request.personName` and `request.emailAddress` parameters.
+The GET /api/v1/duplicates/people endpoint flags potentially existing ‘People’ type entities based upon the search terms passed via the `request.personName` and `request.emailAddress` parameters.

-For performance, it's <strong>strongly</strong> advised to pass the simplest search term possible via the 'request.personName'.
-The reason for this is that the search term will be split using the spaces as delimiters and parameters will be created in every conceivable permutation for comparison.
-The more parameters that are created and comparatively references in the server-side query the longer it will take to return a response.
+For performance, it’s <strong>strongly</strong> advised to pass the simplest search term possible via the ‘request.personName’.
+The reason for this is that it will split the search term using the spaces as delimiters and parameters in every conceivable permutation for comparison.
+The more parameters that are created and comparatively references in the server-side query, the longer it will take to return a response.

 ### Name Components
-This endpoint does not comparatively reference all of the naming component fields for 'People' type entities.
-Please do not include salutations, suffixes, and prefixes in the 'request.personName' parameter.
-For a full list of the naming components leveraged by this endpoint please see below:
+This endpoint does not comparatively reference all the naming component fields for ‘People’ type entities.
+Please do not include salutations, suffixes, and prefixes in the ‘request.personName’ parameter.
+For a full list of the naming components leveraged by this endpoint, please see below:
 <ul>
     <li>PersonFirstName</li>
     <li>PersonMiddleName</li>